awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create-service-role.md

 When you create a pipeline, you create a service role or use an existing service role\.

-You can use the CodePipeline console or the AWS CLI to create an CodePipeline service role\.
+You can use the CodePipeline console or the AWS CLI to create a CodePipeline service role\.
 A service role is required to create a pipeline, and the pipeline is always associated to that service role\.

 Before you create a pipeline with the AWS CLI, you must create a CodePipeline service role for your pipeline\.
 For an example AWS CloudFormation template with the service role and policy specified, see the tutorials in [Tutorial: Create a pipeline that uses variables from AWS CloudFormation deployment actions](tutorials-cloudformation-action.md)\.